asylumexp/tutor-app/README.md

 Windows, Linux, (Android untested, most likely broken)

 ### Steps to run:
+1. Replace API keys with valid ones

-1. After making sure you have Firebase, run `flutter pub global activate flutterfire_cli` in any terminal window.
+2. After making sure you have Firebase, run `flutter pub global activate flutterfire_cli` in any terminal window.
-2. Then open tutor-app in any cmd window and run `flutter pub get`.
+3. Then open tutor-app in any cmd window and run `flutter pub get`.
-3. Now you're ready to run.
+4. Now you're ready to run.
 (You can run it as a webserver using start.sh).